University of Western Ontario: Academics

 Western is a publicly funded research university, and a member of the Association of Universities and Colleges of Canada.
 The full-time undergraduate programs comprise the majority of the school's enrolment, made up of 30,665 full-time, part-time undergraduate students and concurrent education students.
 The graduate student population is 5,297, including full-time students, part-time students and post-graduate medical residents.
 The university conferred 4,504 bachelor's degrees, 207 doctoral degrees, 1,427 master's degrees, and 1,180 second entry professional degrees in 2008–2009.
 Students may apply for financial aid such as the Ontario Student Assistance Program and Canada Student Loans and Grants through the federal and provincial governments.
 The financial aid may come in loans, grants, bursaries, scholarships, fellowships, debt reduction, interest relief, and work programs.

 The Spencer Engineering Building is used by Western's Faculty of Engineering.
 The faculty is one of eleven faculties at the university.

 The university is divided into 11 faculties and schools including the Don Wright Faculty of Music, the Faculty of Arts & Humanities, Faculty of Education, Faculty of Engineering, Faculty of Health Sciences, Faculty of Information & Media Studies, Faculty of Law, Faculty of Science, Faculty of Social Science, Ivey School of Business, and the Schulich School of Medicine & Dentistry.
 In September 2016, most undergraduates at Western was enrolled in the Faculty of Social Sciences, with 7,114 full-time and part-time undergraduate students in enrolled in one of their programs.
 In the same year, the Faculty of Health Science held the highest enrolment among graduate students at Western, with 821 full-time and part-time graduate students enrolled in the faculty.
 The School Graduate and Postdoctoral Studies is the university's central administrative unit of graduate education.
 However, it is not considered its own faculty or academic school.

 Admission requirements at Western differ depending upon the education system where the applicant originates from, due to the lack of uniformity in marking schemes.
-In September 2012 secondary school average for full-time first-year students at Western was 89.3 percent.
+In September 2012 secondary school average for full-time first-year students at Western was 89.3 per cent.
 For admission in the fall of 2013, there were 45,000 applications for 4,900 spaces.

 The university also offers students the opportunity to earn credits while studying abroad, through student exchange programs, and internship, faculty-led international excursions, and clinical placements.